CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 ## Introduction

 The purpose of this assignment is for you to become more familiar with how kernel modules are written and aspects of the Linux operating system using these modules.

-Logistics
-The only “hand-in” will be electronic.
-Any clarifications and revisions to the assignment will be modified here and announced to the class via Piazza.
+Logistics: The only “hand-in” will be electronic.
+Any clarifications and revisions to the assignment will be modified here and announced to the class during class or via Canvas.

 ## Hand Out Instructions
-For this assignment you will want to use a virtual machine (VM); however, if you are running a native install of 64bit Ubuntu 22.04 LTS you should be able to do this without using a VM.
-I would recommend using a VM as we are going to be modifying privileged code and you could potentially corrupt your native system if you aren’t using a VM.
+For this assignment you will want to use a virtual machine (VM).
+If you are running a native install of 64bit Ubuntu 22.04 LTS, you should be able to do this without using a VM; however, I would recommend using a VM as we are going to be modifying privileged code and you could potentially corrupt your native system if you are not using a VM.

-There are no handout files for this assignment; however, on my webpage for this assignment there is a provided set of files for the hello world kernel module that you should build first to familiarize yourself with the basics of compiling & installing a compiled kernel module.
+To complete this assignment, one of the steps is to **Compile Hello World kernel module** -- there is a provided set of files for the hello world kernel module that you should build first to familiarize yourself with the basics of compiling & installing a compiled kernel module.
+When you get to this step, you can access these files with either of the following options (see the [Compile Hello World kernel module](#compile-hello-world-kernel-module) step for more details):
+- Download [https://www.bryancdixon.com/static/helloworld.tar](https://www.bryancdixon.com/static/helloworld.tar) -- download the provided tar file
+- Download ZIP -- download a ZIP file of this CSCI440-KernelHacking repository

 ## Kernel Modules
 There are two main ways to add code to the Linux kernel.
 One way is to choose or add code to compile into the kernel during the compilation process.
 The other method is to add the code to the Linux kernel while it is running, which is what a loadable kernel module is [8].

-For more information on Linux kernel modules, I highly recommend reading this extremely good introduc- tion to Linux Loadable Kernel Modules and how they are commonly used:
+For more information on Linux kernel modules, I highly recommend reading this extremely good introduction to Linux Loadable Kernel Modules and how they are commonly used:
 [http://www.tldp.org/HOWTO/Module-HOWTO/x73.html](http://www.tldp.org/HOWTO/Module-HOWTO/x73.html)

 ## Your Task
-For this assignment you will be doing the following:
+This is a general overview of what you will be doing for this assignment:

 1. Get the latest Linux kernel source for Ubuntu 22.04
 2. Compile a Hello World kernel module
-3. Write a kernel module to create and modify a /proc file
+3. Write a kernel module to create and modify a /proc file and print a fixed string
+4. Locate the kernel code that generates page fault statistics and print that stat

 In this document we will walk through the steps to do items 1-3 above.
-The code for the Hello World kernel module can be found on my website along with this writeup.
-Details on item 4 are found later in this document.
+Details and hints on item 4 are found later in this document.

 ## Compile the Linux kernel from source

+Your first step will be to download and install Ubuntu 22.04 64bit [6] onto your Linux VM
+- If you are using a VM on your local machine (e.g. VMWare, VirtualBox), the Desktop and Server variants of Ubuntu will both work, but the [Server](https://ubuntu.com/download/server) variant is recommended because it requires less disk space).
+- If you are using a [Compute Engine VM instance](https://console.cloud.google.com/compute) through Google Cloud Console, you should be able to create an instance with an Ubuntu 22.04 LTS x86/64 image (no need to download separately).

-Your first step will be to download and install Ubuntu 22.04 64bit [6] onto your computer or VM (the Desktop and Server variants of Ubuntu will both work, but the Server variant is recommended because it requires less disk space).
-If you need help with this step please ask me to show you in lab or come to my office hours.
+Some instructions for setting up a Google Cloud Compute Engine VM instance will be provided during lab.
+If you need additional assistance with this step, please ask me to show you in lab or come to my office hours.

 Once Ubuntu is installed, its possible you may need to correct your apt sources list (*/etc/apt/sources.list*) if you are using the server version of Ubuntu 22.04 as it might have the cdrom sources still enabled.
 It's also possible that the sources list does not include the source code options, so you'll likely need to uncomment the *deb-src* links in the sources file.
 If your *sources.list* file only has a few lines you might need a more complete sources.list file like the one [here](https://gist.github.com/javawolfpack/9af9520c8e09930315a5dd45088547d4).
-In this way, we insure all the necessary tools to download, build, and install the new Linux kernel are available on the system.
+In this way, we ensure all the necessary tools to download, build, and install the new Linux kernel are available on the system.

 Next, You will need to set up the installation’s build environment by running the following commands in a terminal window (make sure your *sources.list* is updated before doing these steps):